31 Influential Instances

 This chapter shows you two approaches for identifying influential instances, namely deletion diagnostics and influence functions.
-Both approaches are based on robust statistics, which provides statistical methods that are less affected by outliers or violations of model assumptions.
-Robust statistics also provides methods to measure how robust estimates from data are (such as a mean estimate or the weights of a prediction model).
+Both approaches are based on robust statistics, which provide statistical methods that are less affected by outliers or violations of model assumptions.
+Robust statistics also provide methods to measure how robust estimates from data are (such as a mean estimate or the weights of a prediction model).

 Deletion diagnostics and influence functions can also be applied to the parameters or predictions of machine learning models to understand their behavior better or to explain individual predictions.
 Before we look at these two approaches for finding influential instances, we will examine the difference between an outlier and an influential instance.